how-to backgroundHow to Invoice a Company: Steps and Examples

 After you’ve finished with the main details at the top, move down the page and make a table with multiple columns.

-One column should include the type of service you provided and a brief description of what it was.
+One column should include the type of service you provided and a brief description.
+Understand the key differences between related documents like purchase orders and invoices for better clarity.
 The second one should include either quantity if you’re charging for materials, or hours worked if you're charging only for the service itself.
 It’s also common to just split up the column showing the costs for service work or the quantity.

 Next, you should list either the unit price or, in most cases, your rate of pay.
 Finally, you should include the subtotal.